 The “HTML5 for Web Designers” book also had something new for me:

-• the datalist attribute: “The new datalist element allows you to crossbreed a regular input element with a select element.
-Using the list attribute, you can associate a list of options with an input field”
+attribute: “The new datalist element allows you to crossbreed a regular input element with a select element.
+Using the list attribute, you can associate a list of options with an input field” - there is a

 Picking the HTML & CSS trail map I thought I would take it easily — I have started playing with HTML when IE3 came out, and we are good friends ever since.
 I still think that HTML with CSS are the most robust publishing and layout platform.